 Law Offices of Allan MarainAllan Marain is a New Jersey animal cruelty lawyer.
 He has been defending persons charged with New Jersey crimes and disorderly persons offenses for over forty-five years.
 He is skilled; he is experienced; he cares.
 He is available to review your animal cruelty charges.

-Defenses to animal cruelty charges often exist.
-Even where complete dismissal is not available, he can explain to the judge why reduced penalties are in order.
-Allan Marain would welcome the opportunity to review your New Jersey animal cruelty charge.
+Cruelty to animal charges are ineligible for conditional dismissal consideration.
+Paradoxically, animal cruelty charges of the more serious, indictable, variety can be considered for pretrial intervention (“PT I”).
+Regardless, defenses to animal cruelty charges often exist.
+Even where complete dismissal is not available, Animal Cruelty Lawyers in New Jersey can explain to the judge why reduced penalties are in order.
+They would welcome the opportunity to review your New Jersey animal cruelty charge.

 Call him.
 He can help.